Brooke Logan: 1987–present

 When Ridge wouldn't leave Taylor, Brooke dated attorney Connor Davis, who informed Brooke she had a legal right to the BeLieF patent.
 Furious when Ridge tried to sweet-talk her out of her rights, Brooke obtained 51% of Forrester Creations and appointed herself CEO, even slapping Stephanie, who struck Brooke first.
-Brooke created a men's line, putting Ridge at the helm; Brooke fell into the pool and knocked herself unconscious when Ridge playfully shoved her.
+Ridge created and designed a men's line to honor the then CEO,at her request; Brooke fell into the pool and knocked herself unconscious when Ridge playfully shoved her.
 After Taylor was presumed dead in a plane crash, Brooke became engaged to psychiatrist James Warwick, but accepted Ridge's proposal instead.
 Brooke finally married Ridge in a lavish beach ceremony, then honeymooned with him in Morocco, where they were guests of Prince Omar Rashid.
 Once home, Brooke cared for Ridge when he was blinded in a lab accident and was horrified to learn that the hospital volunteer treating Ridge was actually Taylor, who had been saved by Omar but held prisoner in his palace.
 Brooke tried to keep Taylor's existence from Ridge, but when the truth came out, Brooke learned her marriage to Ridge was invalid.
 Brooke heaved a sigh of relief when Ridge asked Taylor for a divorce, clearing the way for Brooke to remarry Ridge.

 Brooke later had a short marriage to a man named Grant Chambers in 1997; after giving him a friendly kiss, causing Ridge to propose to Taylor at a fashion show, Brooke rebelled by marrying Grant.
 However, their marriage was never legal due to a fraudulent sea captain who performed the ceremony.
 In 1998, Taylor became pregnant with her and Ridge's child; however, she told everyone the baby belonged to Thorne after seeing Ridge in bed with Brooke.
 In reality, a drunken Ridge had fallen into bed with Brooke while visiting her at her home, though he end things with Brooke before they could fully make love.
 Brooke later became interested in Thorne and overcame obstacles with him and his then wife, Macy.
 Macy was killed in a car accident, which Brooke survived.
 Thorne and Brooke parted ways, and she turned her attention back to Ridge, who was still married to Taylor.
 Brooke was later tricked by the Forrester family into traveling to Paris to keep away from the happily married Taylor and Ridge (who had since had twins, Steffy and Phoebe).
 After she came back, Brooke had an affair with her daughter Bridget's husband, Deacon Sharpe.
 Bridget was disgusted by this, and later Brooke gave birth to a daughter named Hope Logan as a result of the scandalous affair.
 Briefly during the pregnancy, she married a Forrester co-worker Whip Jones to cover up her adulterous affair.